 Derivative contracts, such as swaps, are subject to regulation under the Dodd-Frank Act in the U.S. and under comparable regimes in Europe, Asia and other non-U.S. jurisdictions.
-Swaps and certain other derivatives traded in the OTC market are subject to variation margin requirements, and initial margining requirements will be phased in through 2020.
-Implementation of the margining and other provisions of the Dodd-Frank Act regarding clearing, mandatory trading, reporting and documentation of swaps and other derivatives have impacted and may continue to impact the costs to a Fund of trading these instruments and, as a result, may affect returns to investors in a Fund.
+Swaps and certain other derivatives traded in the OTC market are subject to variation margin requirements and may be subject to initial margining requirements.
+Implementation of the margining and other provisions of the Dodd-Frank Act regarding clearing, margining, mandatory trading, reporting and documentation of swaps and other derivatives have impacted and are expected to continue to impact the costs to a Fund of trading these instruments and, as a result, may affect returns to investors in a Fund.